qunikarp/digit-span-experiment/README.md

 # Digit span experiment
+*** IMPORTANT NOTE: This is a project conducted for the purposes of a cognitive psychology class.
+I am not a psychologist, researcher or expert in conducting experiments.***

 A short description about the project and/or client.

-NOTE: I'm not an expert and shown way is just how I tried

 ## Getting Started